-English for Academic Purposes ULEA3419 NQF level: 4 Credits: 16 Module assessment: Prerequisites: None Module description: CA (60%) Examination (40%) - 1x3 hours paper This module develops a student's understanding, and competenci writing, listening and oral presentation skills for academic pur researched essay written in formal academic style within the con- oral presentations based on their essays.
-The reading compone- students in a detailed critical analysis of such texts.
-The main aim rposes.
-Students are required to produce a referenced and text of their university studies.
-Students are also required to do nt of the course deals with academic level texts.
-This involves Nursing Syllabi Community Health Nursing Science II NCHN3790 NQF level: 7 Credits: 24 Module assessment: Prerequisites: None Module description: CA (50%) Examination (50%) - 2x3 hours paper This module aims to develop student's understanding of communi health status of the child, adult, aged and high risk groups.
-The h interventions, PHC approaches in assessment, diagnosing and tre ity nursing approach aiming at optimal health for all, promoting the andling of health problems and situations; The principles of health eatment, policy and legislation regarding the control of medicine, the the community.
-The development of skills to render nursing care in Community Health Nursing Science III NCHN3850 NQF level: 8 Credits: 32 Module assessment: Prerequisites: Community Health Nursing Science II - NCHN37 Module description: This module prepares the student to conduct epidemiological stud scope of practice of the registered community health nurse, and the lies, manage all aspects of health care services that are within the community health nurse.
-Health Service Management I NHSM3690 NQF level: 6 Credits: 24 Module assessment: Prerequisites: None Module description: CA (50%) Examination (50%) - 1x3 hours paper - Health Service Management II NHSM3790 NQF level: 7 Credits: 24 Module assessment: Prerequisites: None CA (50%) Examination (50%) - 2x3 hours paper
+NQF level: 4 Credits: 16 Module assessment: CA (60%) Examination (40%) - 1x3 hours paper

+This module develops a student's understanding, and competencies regarding academic conventions such as academic reading, writing, listening and oral presentation skills for academic purposes.
+Students are required to produce a referenced and researched essay written in formal academic style within the context of their university studies.
+Students are also required to do oral presentations based on their essays.
+The reading component of the course deals with academic level texts.
+This involves students in a detailed critical analysis of such texts.
+The main aim is therefore, to develop academic literacy in English.

+Nursing Syllabi

+Community Health Nursing Science II

+NCHN3790

+NQF level: 7 Credits: 24 Module assessment: CA (50%) Examination (50%) - 2x3 hours paper

+This module aims to develop student's understanding of community nursing approach aiming at optimal health for all, promoting the health status of the child, adult, aged and high risk groups.
+The handling of health problems and situations; The principles of health interventions, PHC approaches in assessment, diagnosing and treatment, policy and legislation regarding the control of medicine, the nursing practice, referral systems/procedures and rehabilitation in the community.
+The development of skills to render nursing care in the communities;

+Community Health Nursing Science III

+NCHN3850

+NQF level: 8 Credits: 32 Module assessment: CA (50%) Examination (50%) - 3x3 hours paper

+Prerequisites: Community Health Nursing Science II - NCHN3790

+This module prepares the student to conduct epidemiological studies, manage all aspects of health care services that are within the scope of practice of the registered community health nurse, and the application of the nursing process in the daily practice of the community health nurse.

+Health Service Management I

+NHSM3690

+NQF level: 6 Credits: 24 Module assessment: CA (50%) Examination (50%) - 1x3 hours paper

+This module aims to develop a student's knowledge, understanding and skills regarding health services management related to: the historical and theoretical foundations of nursing management; the management process related to a nursing unit, professional practice in health care service management and clinical nursing research.

+Health Service Management II

+NHSM3790

+NQF level: 7 Credits: 24 Module assessment: CA (50%) Examination (50%) - 2x3 hours paper